miklevin/MikeLev.in/_posts/2025-07-14-manage-ai-context-vscode-goldfish-memory.md

 you're engaged in today.
 Your work and your data actually *helps everyone else* working on similar problems to you using *freshly trained models* working on project similar to yours in the future.

-Get it?

-Yeah, that's how that works.

-You're welcome.

 ### Worrying About The Now Moment